Toyota Vios: Taiwan

 In Taiwan, the third-generation Vios was available from the second quarter of 2014.
 Three models have since been available in Classic, Elegant and Luxury variants.
 All models use the same 1.5 L 1NZ-FE engine from the previous model.
 In the second quarter of 2016, the 1NZ-FE engine was replaced by the 2NR-FE engine and a CVT.

-In March 2018, the facelift model with a refreshed exterior was launched.
+In March 2018, the major facelift model with all-new body panels, refreshed exterior, and 2NR-FE engine was launched.
+Trim levels are the same as the pre-facelift models, and the only gearbox is CVT.

+In 2021, the Taiwanese Vios received minor changes with black plastic front bumper garnish on each side and restyled 15-inch alloy wheels.
+Only the Classic and Luxury were offered – the Elegant grade was discontinued.

 China

 The Vios was launched in China in November 2013 after its debut at the Shanghai Auto Show in April.
 The Vios is now only available in either 1.3- or 1.5-litre engine variants with the higher end 1.6 L model dropped.
 The Vios for the Chinese market are produced by the FAW Toyota joint venture.
 Both models are powered by newer Dual VVT-i engines 4NR-FE and 5NR-FE specially developed for the Chinese market.

 In 2016, a facelifted hatchback version of the third-generation Vios was launched exclusively in China by the FAW Toyota joint venture.
 Based on the Yaris hatchback, it is known as the Vios FS (威驰FS (Wēichí FS)).
 The Chinese market also received the Vios-based Yaris L sedan.
 A 5-speed manual and CVT option are standard for both engines.